Gabriel-434/nextcloud-docker/README.md

 ## Why?
 Well, I used deploying Nextcloud as an excuse (there is already an [official image](https://github.com/nextcloud/all-in-one)) to familiarize myself more with [Docker Compose](https://docs.docker.com/compose/) and its best practices.

+> [!WARNING]
+> This deployment strategy and [the opitionated image](https://hub.docker.com/repository/docker/gabriel434/nextcloud/general) are not officially supported by Nextcloud GmbH.
+> Use at your own risk!

 ## Seamless Deployment
 Copy the [dot env file template](.env.example) and populate it.